hoodiecrow/ConsTcl/README.md

 __regmacro__

-`regmacro` registers macro names in the macro list, so the evaluator knows what to expand.
+ConsTcl has macros, i.e. syntactic forms that are rewritten to concrete--but more verbose--forms.
+The evaluator passes macro forms to a command for expansion before they are fully processed. `regmacro` registers macro names in the macro list, so the evaluator knows what to expand.

 <table border=1><thead><tr><th colspan=2 align="left">regmacro (internal)</th></tr></thead><tr><td>name</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>